AmericanRedCross/street-view-green-view/README.md

 ### 2. Match an image to each point

 We want a 360 image for each of the sampled points.
 There is more than option for the imagery source, but you have to choose one option.
 You cannot use multiple sources (at least at this time).
-You can use the [`download_images.py`](./src/download_images.py) script to find the closest image to each point and generate a new file with the data included.
+You can use the [`assign_images.py`](./src/assign_images.py) script to find the closest image to each point and generate a new file with the data included.
+The output will have `_images` appended to the filename.

 #### Example